What you need to know about Electrical Fires

 What fire extinguisher to use for electrical fires?

 Using the wrong fire extinguisher can have a detrimental and destructive impact on an electrical fire.
-As water and foam has the ability to conduct electricity, even after the power source has been cut off, you should not attempt to apply water or foam extinguishers to the flames.
+As water and foam have the ability to conduct electricity, even after the power source has been cut off, you should not attempt to apply water or foam extinguishers to the flames.

 Carbon Dioxide and dry powder fire extinguishers are the only types of fire extinguishers recommended for tackling electrical fires safely.
 A powder extinguisher may leave residue that can damage sensitive equipment so a CO2 extinguisher is always preferable.